A Unified Taylor Framework for Revisiting Attribution Methods: Abstract

 \section{Abstract}

 Attribution methods have been developed to understand the decision making process of machine learning models, especially deep neural networks, by assigning importance scores to individual features.
 Existing attribution methods often built upon empirical intuitions and heuristics.
-There still lacks a unified framework that can provide deeper understandings of their rationales, theoretical fidelity, and limitations.
-To bridge the gap, we present a Taylor attribution framework to theoretically characterize the fidelity of explanations.
-The key idea is to decompose model behaviors into first-order, high-order independent, and high-order interactive terms, which makes clearer attribution of high-order effects and complex feature interactions.
-Three desired properties are proposed for Taylor attributions, i.e., low model approximation error, accurate assignment of independent and interactive effects.
-Moreover, several popular attribution methods are mathematically reformulated under the unified Taylor attribution framework.
-Our theoretical investigations indicate that these attribution methods, which are widely considered as first-order terms of model behavior, implicitly reflect high-order terms involving complex feature interdependencies.
-Among these methods, Integrated Gradient is the only one satisfying the proposed three desired properties.
-New attribution methods are proposed based on Integrated Gradient by utilizing the Taylor framework.
-Experimental results show that the proposed method outperforms the existing ones in model interpretations.
+There still lacks a general and theoretical framework that not only can unify these attribution methods, but also theoretically reveal their rationales, fidelity, and limitations.
+To bridge the gap, in this paper, we propose a Taylor attribution framework and reformulate seven mainstream attribution methods into the framework.
+Based on reformulations, we analyze the attribution methods in terms of rationale, fidelity, and limitation.
+Moreover, We establish three principles for a good attribution in the Taylor attribution framework, i.e., low approximation error, correct contribution assignment, and unbiased baseline selection.
+Finally, we empirically validate the Taylor reformulations, and reveal a positive correlation between the attribution performance and the number of principles followed by the attribution method via benchmarking on real-world datasets.